Skip to main content

 The best way to serve caviar is the simplest route.
 More inexpensive caviar like colorful capelin and tobiko roe allow you to be creative without spending a fortune and are especially suited for homemade sushi or as a garnish.

-What to drink with caviar
+What to Drink with Caviar

 The Russians drink their caviar with a shot of ice-cold vodka – it’s clear, it’s simple, it cleanses the palate, and it doesn’t compete with the delicate flavor of the caviar, like a full-bodied red wine would.
 If you’re not into downing vodka with your appetizer, a simple glass of crisp champagne pairs wonderfully with caviar as well.